possibilities/react-settings-context/readme.md

 1. Configuring cookie (optional)

-   TODO write some words about this
+   Cookie reading/writing behavior and configuration can be controlled by passing an options object to either `getInitialPropsWithAppSettings` or `getAppSettingsFromCookie`.
+Reasonable defaults are in place and in many cases configuration won't be necessary.
+The options listed here are used as described and all other values will be passed to the underlying cookie parsing library.

+   ## API

+   ### `getAppSettingsFromCookie`/`getInitialPropsWithAppSettings`

+   #### `name`

+   The name of the cookie.
+Useful if you will run more than one app on thee same domain.
+Defaults to `app-settings`

+   #### `req`

+   The (incoming server-side request)[https://nodejs.org/api/http.html#http_class_http_incomingmessage].
+This is used both to denote that the cookie is being read server-side and to expose the cookie headers to the library.

+   ### Passed to cookie parsing library

+   The following values supplied are by this library as defaults and passed to the [cookie](https://github.com/jshttp/cookie) library are not passed in

+   * `maxAge`: `2592000` (2 weeks in ms)
+   * `secure` set to true if window location protocol is `https`
+   * `domain` set to the domain found in current window location

 ## Why not [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)?

 The main motivation of this library is to enable the rapid production of demo/prototype apps on the Next.js framework (SSR javascript).
-Using localStorage in this context will cause (a visible re-render)[https://localstorage-settings-demo.arthack.io] each time a page is rendered on the server and then continued on the client because the server will render with the default values irrespecitive of `localStorage` and then the client will have to re-render with the `localStorage` values.
+Using localStorage in this context will cause (a visible re-render)[https://localstorage-settings-demo.arthack.io] each time a page is rendered on the server and then continued on the client because the server will render with the default values irrespective of `localStorage` and then the client will have to re-render with the `localStorage` values.